PDXostc/rvi_v2x_firmware/field-support-manual.md

-> Please note: A bug currently exists in the driver that can produce a state where the LEDs are not updated with the correct frequency if the host has not actively communicated with the host for some time.
+> Please note: A bug currently exists in the driver that can produce a state where the LEDs are not updated with the correct frequency if the host has not actively communicated with the board for some time.
 Until this issue is resolved, the host should use a scripted means of occaisionally contacting the V2X control port.
 The distro built for Smart Cities contains a work around service for this issue.